Toxic Substance Lawyers

 Exposure to a toxic substance is likely to happen while on the job, at home, or from pharmaceutical drugs and consumer products.
 No matter how you have been exposed, filing a lawsuit is the best way to hold those responsible for your condition accountable for their actions.

-Here at Brayton Purcell LLP, we have helped individuals secure compensation for medical bills, time lost at work, pain and suffering, and more.
+Here at Brayton Purcell LLP, we have helped individuals secure compensation for medical bills, time lost at work, pain, and suffering, and more.
+We have offices in California but are representing cases nationwide.
 Contact us today to speak with an experienced California lawyer about your exposure and illness related to toxic substances.
 You may call us at 800-598-0314.